-2 Compared to the people around him Lot was definitely 'upright', but evidently it was mostly a passive uprightness; he didn't make any converts.
+2 Compared to the people around him Lot was definitely "upright", but evidently it was mostly a passive uprightness; he did not make any converts, and even lost his immediate family.

-They are under punishment already before the Day of judgment.
+3 They are under punishment already before the Day of judgment.
 Compare Luke 16:19-31, which is not said to be a parable: in Hades (which is not the Lake of Fire), before the final judgment, the rich man was already being punished (when someone is put in prison he is already being punished, before his case is tried and sentence pronounced).
 In Hades there is a great gulf between the just and the unjust.
 Since we determine our destination by what we do in this life, and there is no second chance (the rich man knew he was condemned), the punishment, or the blessing, starts at physical death.